AnnabellFlem/star-db/README.md

 # About project
 This project was created for educational purposes.
+It contains information on the Star Wars universe.

-Written using **React**.
+Written using **React** and **React Router**.

 To get info about Star Wars universe in JSON format was used [Star Wars API](https://swapi.dev/)